 Pricing & Availability

 It is reported that the Longines Heritage 1969 (ref.
 L2.310.4.72.0) is already available in the brand’s boutiques around the world sporting recommended retail price of $2050 in the United States and €1720 in Europe (although that, as usual, depends on local taxes.)
-As for online shops, they too offer the watch with discounts that range from 15 to 20 percent, but a great deal of them still mark it as “out of stock / on order”, so, if you plan to buy one online, you will probably have to do some proverbial legwork (however virtual it is) before finding a shop that has a good combination of price, availability and return policy.
+As for online shops, they too offer the watch with discounts that range from 15 to 20 percent, but a great deal of them still mark it as “out of stock / on order”, so, if you plan to buy one online, you will probably have to do some proverbial legwork (however virtual it is) before finding a shop that has a good combination of price, availability and the return policy.

 As I have already mentioned approximately one million times while writing this review, the price seems very competitive: I frankly doubt that you will be able to find a watch that offers this combination of exterior styling, quality of mechanism, impeccable congruity of all elements, and, well, impressive brand value at this sort of money.

 Build quality: 5/5

 Longines Heritage 1969 Automatic (ref.
 L2.310.4.72.0) specification